-Sticky Ring and Hash…aka Monkey Bread…aka sticky buns with hashbrowns is our favorite special occasion breakfast.
+Sticky Ring and Hash…aka Monkey Bread…aka sticky buns with a breakfast hash is our favorite special occasion breakfast.

 You might know today’s recipe as monkey bread, but ever since I married my husband, I’ve only known it as “sticky ring”!
 You know the delicious sticky buns baked in a ring (bundt pan)…I’m pretty sure that’s how the name sticky ring came about.
 My sweet Mother-in-law always makes two of them when she makes it…one with pecans and one without.
 It’s such a fun breakfast to feed a crowd.
-The hash is a mixture of hash browns with scrambled eggs and bacon.
+The breakfast hash is a mixture of hash browns with scrambled eggs and bacon.
 We always serve fresh fruit with it too.
-Sticky ring and hash is our LDS Conference breakfast tradition.
+Sticky ring and hash is our special occasion breakfast tradition, especially for birthdays and holidays like Christmas morning.

 - 16 – 18 Rhodes dinner rolls slightly thawed and cut in half

-- 1 package Butterscotch pudding Cook and Serve (not the instant kind)
+- 1 (3.5oz.) package Butterscotch pudding Cook and Serve (not the instant kind)

 - 3/4 cup brown sugar